 Final thoughts and tips on visiting Sydney

 - The best and most popular restaurants in Sydney fill up.
-Therefore, it’s a good idea to make dinner reservations well in advance.
+Therefore, making dinner reservations well in advance is a good idea.
 Our personal favourite is the iconic Cantonese restaurant, Mr Wong (3 Bridge Lane).

 - If you have loads of time here, don’t miss these exciting day trips.